It was the final school period of the day, and to think Nevil had come so close this time!

 Nevil had bolted down the hallways as if it were a Formula 1 race, cutting corners and dodging cleaners and teachers alike as he made his way to the principal’s office.

 Standing outside the office door, he took a moment to catch his breath and calm his mind.
-He inspected the pencil one last time, examining this cheap piece of stationary that was responsible for yet another overhyped, existential crisis that threatened the livelihood of himself and the apparent existence of the universe.
+He inspected the pencil one last time, examining this cheap piece of stationery that was responsible for yet another overhyped, existential crisis that threatened the livelihood of himself and the apparent existence of the universe.

 He clicked the rear-end of the pacer, activating the mechanism that pushed a fine rod of lead out the front nozzle.